ItsJonQ/jonquach/_posts/on-the-line-productivity-ideas-from-restauarant-kitches.md

 Mistakes happen.
 Refire when needed.
 Communicate your times.

 Stay focused on your times, your tickets, and tonight's service.

+"I need a refire on fries.
+5 minutes..."

+"Hold the main for table 37.
+Get it ready on the pass in 4 mins".

+"Heard."

 ## 7. Serve the customer